Birkhoff normal form and long time existence for periodic gravity water waves: Introduction

 \begin{theorem}{\bf (Long-time existence)} There exists $ s_0 > 0 $ such that, for all $ s \geq s_0 $, there is $ \e_0 > 0 $ such that, for any initial data $ (\eta_0, \psi_0) $ satisfying (recall \eqref{Xs}) \be \| (\eta_0, \psi_0, V_0, B_0) \|_{X^{s}} \leq \e \leq \e_0 \, , \quad \int_{\T} \eta_0 (x) d x = 0 \, , \ee where $ V_0 := V(\eta_0, \psi_0) $, $ B_0 := B (\eta_0, \psi_0) $ are defined by \eqref{def:V}-\eqref{form-of-B}, the following holds: there exist constants $c>0$, $C>0$ and a unique classical solution $ (\eta, \psi,V,B) \in C^0([-T_\e, T_\e], X^{s}) $ of the water waves system \eqref{eq:113} with initial condition $(\eta,\psi)(0)= (\eta_0,\psi_0)$ with \be T_\e \geq c \e^{-3} \, , \ee satisfying \be \sup_{[-T_\e, T_\e]} \big( \| (\eta, \psi) \|_{H^{s} \times H^{s} } + \| (V, B) \|_{H^{s-1} \times H^{s-1} } \big) \leq C \e \, , \qquad \int_{\T} \eta (t,x) d x = 0 \, . \ee \end{theorem}

 The main conclusion of the above theorem is the existence time $ T_\e $ of order $O(\e^{-3})$.
 This goes well beyond the time of $O(\e^{-1})$ which is guaranteed by the local existence theory.
 It also extends past the natural time scale of $O(\e^{-2})$ which one expects for non-resonant equations, and that has indeed been achieved for the system \eqref{eq:113} in the works of Wu \cite{Wu}, Ionescu-Pusateri \cite{IP2} and Hunter-Ifrim-Tataru \cite{HuIT}.
 To our knowledge, this is the first $\e^{-3}$ existence result for water waves, or quasilinear systems, in absence of external parameters.
+This time is expected to be optimal.

 The regularity index in Theorem \ref{thm:main} is a large number $s_0$ which we did not try to optimize.
-By a more careful analysis and some adjustments to our setting for the paradifferential calculus, one could likely set $s_0 = 30$.
+By a more careful analysis and some adjustments to our setting for the paradifferential calculus, one could likely pick some $s_0 \leq 30$.
+In any case, it is well understood that the exact Sobolev regularity is generally unimportant when dealing with the long-time behavior of classical solutions of quasilinear problems.
+Finally note that, at any time $t$, the solution $(\eta,\psi,V,B)$ belongs to the same space $X^{s}$ as the initial datum (see \eqref{thm:main1}), but in \eqref{thm:main2} we control only a weaker norm of the solution.
+This is a well known phenomenon of the pure gravity water waves equations (see for instance \cite{ABZ1}, \cite{AlDe,AlDe1}): in the variables $(\eta,\omega)$ the Sobolev regularity of the solution is preserved along the flow, but there is a loss of derivatives in passing to the unknowns $(\eta,\psi)$.
+The weaker bound \eqref{thm:main2} is still more than sufficient to apply the continuation criterion of Theorem \ref{thm:local}-(2) below.

 Before discussing the literature on long-time existence results and normal forms, we briefly describe some of the key points of this paper, and refer to Subsection \ref{sec:strategy} for a longer explanation of our strategy.